smontgomlab/resources/scg_primer.md

 python some_python_script.py # this is the process I want to run with the sbatch script
 ```
 Then submit the job using `sbatch test_sbatch.sh`.

+### Mount files locally with `samba`
+To mount `/oak/stanford/groups/smontgom` files locally, take the following steps (at least on Mac, not sure about Windows):
+1. In terminal: `kinit sunetid@stanford.edu`
+2. Finder Go > Connect to Server > `smb://oak-smb-smontgom.stanford.edu`
+3. Select `groups`

+Done!
+Find `oak-smb-smontgom.stanford.edu` under `Locations` in your finder.
+You can now view files, edit scripts in your favorite non-terminal text editor, easily upload/download small files, etc.